tarz2929/milestone2-resume-website/README.md

 > Work Life Balance icon used from Static Noun Project and created by By tulpahn, TH
 > Cloud computing services icon used from Static Noun Project and created by Pause08, TH
 > GitHub logo used from https://github.com/logos
+> Homepage image used from https://pngio.com/png
+(All images were used for School Project purposes only)